SUSE/klp-build/README.md

 `tox -e tests`

 ## Settings
-There are three environment variables that can be set before running the klp-build commands.
+There are two environment variables that can be set before running the klp-build commands.

 ### KLP_WORK_DIR